 Dachshund breeds come in three varieties: the smooth (short-haired), the wire-haired and the long-haired.
 They come in three sizes; the standard, the miniature and the tweenie.

 The tweenie-size dachshund weighs between 11-16 pounds.

 However, in Germany and some other countries, they base the standard vs miniature on chest size at the adult age of fifteen months.

 The pronunciation of dachshund may be unusual but the breeds of dogs are currently ranked number 11 among most popular dog breeds in the US.

-1. Dachshunds are cute and we leave you laughing with the way they run with their long hot dog bodies and floppy ears.
+1. Dachshunds are cute and will leave you laughing with the way they run with their long hot dog bodies and floppy ears.